apache/mina-sshd/README.md

 On the server side, version selection restriction is more complex - please remember that the **client** chooses the version, and all we can do at the server is require a **specific** version via the `SftpSubsystem#SFTP_VERSION` configuration key.
-For more advanced restrictions on needs to sub-class `SftpSubSystem` and provide a non-default `SftpSubsystemFactory` that uses the sub-classed code.
+For more advanced restrictions one needs to sub-class `SftpSubSystem` and provide a non-default `SftpSubsystemFactory` that uses the sub-classed code.